geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 This provider has support for the CQL queries as indicated in the Provider table above.

 .. seealso::
-  :ref:`cql` for more details on how to use the Common Query Language (CQL) to filter the collection with specific queries.
+  :ref:`cql` for more details on how to use Common Query Language (CQL) to filter the collection with specific queries.

 SQLiteGPKG
 ^^^^^^^^^^